What Is Tellyouthepass Ransomware?

 You should NOT under any circumstances pay any ransom sum.
 Your files may not get recovered, and nobody could give you a guarantee for that.
 Adding to that, giving money to cybercriminals will most likely motivate them to create more ransomware viruses or commit different criminal activities.
 That may even result to you getting your files encrypted all over again after payment.

-.locked Files Virus (Tellyouthepass) – Encryption Process
+.locked Files Virus (Tellyouthepass) – How Does It Encrypt Files?

 The encryption process of the .locked Files ransomware rather simple – every file that gets encrypted will become simply unusable.
 Files will get the .locked extension after being locked.
 The extension is placed as a secondary one, without any changes made to the original name of an encrypted file.
 According to the ransom note, the AES 256-bit and RSA 1024-bit military-grade encryption algorithms will be used for locking the files.